After a visit to Titanic Belfast, here are some incredible facts about the Titanic you never knew.

 One of the facts about the Titanic is that many of the ship’s passengers are sadly unknown.

-Although the official number of the dead on the Titanic was 1,503 (of the 2,208 on board, there were 705 survivors), over a hundred unidentified bodies were buried in Fairview Lawn Cemetery in Halifax, Nova Scotia.
+Although the official number of the dead on the White Star Liner was 1,503 (of the 2,208 on board, there were 705 survivors), over one hundred unidentified bodies were buried in Fairview Lawn Cemetery in Halifax, Nova Scotia.

-Many people travelled under false names, and from so many different places, it proved impossible to identify even the recovered bodies.
+Many people on board travelled under false names, and from so many different places, it proved impossible to identify even the recovered bodies.

 Sidney Leslie Goodwin, a 19-month-old boy buried under the marker “unknown child” was identified in 2008 after extensive DNA tests and a worldwide genealogical search.